-This strategy combines a short call at an upper strike, a long call and long put at a middle strike, and short a put at lower strike.
+This strategy combines a short call at an upper strike, a long call and long put at a middle strike, and a short a put at a lower strike.
 The upper and lower strikes (wings) must both be equidistant from the middle strike (body), and all the options must be the same expiration.

 The investor is looking for a sharp move either up or down in the underlying stock during the life of the options.